Weston-Lane/RayCaster/README.md

 Or you could just download the binaries via the releases tab.

 ### Future :construction:
-- OpenGL texture abstraction
-- Texture surfaces
-- render a weapon
+- add a weapon sprite
-- enemy rendering and simple AI
+- Vertex Attribute abstraction
 - projectiles
+- enemy logic and destruction
 - eventually port to webgl and put up on personal website.......